 Canadian singer-songwriter Lindsay Kay creates music that is “ethereal, melancholy, and dabbles in unreality while keeping gracefully attached to this world,” says New Sick Music.
 On October 5, 2018, the Berklee College of Music graduate released her debut, full-length album For the Feminine, by the Feminine – an 8 song meditation on themes of femininity, written and produced solely by Kay herself.
 The album was made entirely from top to bottom by a female team – every role, from studio musicians to audio engineers to mixing to PR, was filled by a woman.
-Uplifting, connecting, and employing women in the largely male-dominated music industry is something Kay is passionate about continuing to prioritize in her work moving forward.
-For the Feminine, by the Feminine explores themes of seeking faith, the ways in which women make themselves small to make space for their male counterparts, toxic masculinity, the power in being a feminine being, consent, and much more.
+For the Feminine, by the Feminine explores themes of seeking faith, the ways in which women make themselves small to make space for their male counterparts, consent, and much more.

 Kay has staged multimedia and interdisciplinary performances all over North America and Europe, incorporating dance and movement, light installations and stage design, and elaborate costuming into her concerts.
-She frequently collaborates with young, up-and-coming female fashion designers and uses fashion as a way of expressing the messaging in her music further.
-She has been an artist in residence at JIWAR Creation & Society in Barcelona, The Banff Creative Arts Centre in Alberta, Canada, and La Porte Peinte Centre pour les Arts in Burgundy, France.
-Kay has been the recipient of arts funding and grants from FACTOR, The Canada Council for the Arts, and the Calgary Arts Development Association multiple times over to compose original music, develop musical recording projects and live performances, and to carry out independent research on female-made art.
+She has frequently collaborated with up-and-coming female fashion designers, using fashion as a way of expressing the messaging in her music further.
+She has been an artist in residence at JIWAR Creation & Society in Barcelona, The Banff Creative Arts Centre in Alberta, Canada, La Porte Peinte Centre pour les Arts in Burgundy, France, and Les Arches Citoyennes in Paris.
+Kay has been the recipient of arts funding and grants from FACTOR, The Canada Council for the Arts, SOCAN Foundation, and the Calgary Arts Development Association multiple times over to compose original music, develop musical recording projects and live performances, and carry out independent research.

-Kay has had the opportunity to live and work in many beautiful cities in her short 30 years, including Boston, MA, where she studied Vocal & Guitar Performance and Jazz Composition at Berklee College of Music, Los Angeles, CA, where she lived and worked for many years, and Barcelona, Spain.
-Learning and working towards fluency in the Spanish and French languages as a means to connect with as many people as possible is a great love and interest of Kay’s.
-She is currently based in Paris, France where she recently completed her Master’s in Creative Writing.
-She is working on writing a book of prose and poetry and is writing her next album.
+Kay has had the opportunity to live and work in many beautiful cities, including Boston, MA, where she studied Vocal & Guitar Performance and Jazz Composition at Berklee College of Music, Los Angeles, CA, where she lived and worked for many years, and Barcelona, Spain.
+She now lives in Paris, France.
+Learning and working towards fluency in the Spanish and French languages as a means to connect with as many people as possible is a great love and interest of Kay’s, and in February 2026, she released her first original song in French (Ne me tourmente pas).

 Shopping Cart